RouninMedia/protecting-your-email-address-via-svg-instead-of-js/README.md

  ______

-*To see a live demo of this technique, go to:*
+*To see a live demo of this accessible, no-javascript technique, go to:*

  - [*SVG-based Email Protection*](https://rouninmedia.github.io/protecting-your-email-address-via-svg-instead-of-js/svg-email-protection.html)